Franchise tag

 In the National Football League (NFL), the franchise tag is a designation a team may apply to a player scheduled to become an unrestricted free agent.
 The tag binds the player to the team for one year if certain conditions are met.
 Each team has one franchise tag (of either the exclusive or non-exclusive forms) and one transition tag per year.
-The transition tag can only be used if the team does not use a franchise tag; however, Article 10 of the Collective Bargaining Agreement (CBA) signed in 2011 stipulates that, in the Final League Year, teams are allowed to use both the franchise tag and transition tag for the 2020 NFL season.
+In most seasons, the transition tag can only be used if the team does not use a franchise tag; with exceptions as stipulated in the Collective Bargaining Agreement (CBA).
+For example, Article 10 of the CBA signed in 2011 stipulated that, in the Final League Year, teams were allowed to use both the franchise tag and transition tag for the 2020 NFL season.

 The tag option allows NFL franchises to retain a "franchise player" who is valuable to a franchise.
 The one-year, guaranteed contract that is offered to the player is a known, non-negotiated salary.
 If a designated player does not sign the offer and is unable or unwilling to negotiate an alternative contract before week 10 of the designated season, the player is unable to sign or negotiate a contract in the NFL for the remainder of the season.

 The franchise tag provides general managers and owners a strategic way to manage salary costs and limit exposure to the financial risks associated with a long-term contract.
-Unsurprisingly, many designated players have criticized the use of the franchise tag by teams when it restricts their perceived ability to negotiate a more lucrative contract.
+Many designated players have criticized the use of the franchise tag by teams when it restricts their perceived ability to negotiate a more lucrative contract.